Employee wages and payroll tax in Victoria

 A four-tiered test (the nexus provisions) is used to determine a payroll tax liability when the employee provides services:

-This test uses the location of the employee’s principal place of residence (PPR) as a starting point and can take into account other factors related to the employer’s business as follows:
+This test uses the location of the employee’s principal place of residence (PPR) as a starting point and can take into account other factors related to the employer’s business:

 - Payroll tax is payable in the jurisdiction where the employee is based.
 This is where their PPR is located.